-Property taxes will still be due on the property when you hold onto an inherited house in Belleville.
-These tax payments may or may not be a part of your monthly mortgage payment.
-Even if the mortgage is free and clear, annual property taxes will always be due.
-They will likely rise significantly because tax collectors will reassess the rate at the current market value.
+It’s important to keep in mind that property taxes will still need to be paid on an inherited house in Belleville.
+These tax payments may or may not be included in your monthly mortgage payment.
+Even if the mortgage is fully paid off, you’ll still be responsible for paying annual property taxes, which may increase significantly as tax collectors reassess the property’s current market value.

-Depending on the amount remaining on any mortgage, you may be responsible for mortgage insurance and property insurance while holding onto an inherited house in Belleville.
+Depending on the remaining mortgage amount, you may be required to pay for mortgage insurance and property insurance if you decide to hold onto an inherited house in Belleville.

 Assumption of Mortgage

-Unless you have a plan for the property, holding onto an inherited house in Belleville is costing you money.
-Cardinal Creek Properties will pay you a great price and close when you are ready.
-If you don’t feel that you can handle the emotions of going through the possessions of your loved one to clean out the property, you can leave everything in place or take what you like, Cardinal Creek Properties will handle the rest for you.
-Call Cardinal Creek Properties at (314) 467-8137 or send us a message today!
+Holding onto an inherited house in Belleville can be costly if you don’t have a plan for the property.
+Cardinal Creek Properties can offer you a fair price and close on your terms.
+If going through your loved one’s possessions to clean out the property is too emotional, Cardinal Creek Properties can handle the task for you.
+You can either leave everything in place or take what you like.
+Contact Cardinal Creek Properties at (314) 467-8137 or send us a message today to learn more!